-The results on table (2) and figure (1) also pointed out that the pregnant female rats received norfloxacin showed significant decrease ( $P \le 0.05$ ) in the fetal body weight, fetal body length and fetal tail length compared to control group.
-Whereas, groups treated with CoQ10, DHEA and combination of CoQ10 and DHEA showed a significant increase ( $P \le 0.05$ ) in fetal body weight, fetal body length and fetal tail length compared to groups treated with norfloxacin, but they were still less significantly ( $P \le 0.05$ ) compared to control value.
-It was indicated from table (2) and figure (1) that combination of CoQ10 and DHEA caused a highly significant increased in growth retardation rate represented by fetal body weight, fetal body length and fetal tail length, and almost return to its normal levels compared with control value.
+The results on table (2) and figure (7) also pointed out that the pregnant female rats received norfloxacin showed significantly decreased ( $P \le 0.05$ ) in fetal body weight, fetal body length and fetal tail length compared to control group.
+Whereas, the groups treated with CoQ10, DHEA and combination of CoQ10 and DHEA showed a significant increased ( $P \le 0.05$ ) in fetal body weight, fetal body length and fetal tail length compared to groups treated with norfloxacin, but they were still less significantly ( $P \le 0.05$ ) compared to control value.
+It was indicated from table (2) and figure (7) that combination of CoQ10 and DHEA caused a highly significant increased in growth retardation rate represented by fetal body weight, fetal body length and fetal tail length, and almost return to its normal levels compared with control value.

+3.2.1.2.
 Total prenatal mortality rate

-The results in table (1) illustrate a clearly increased in resorbed and dead fetuses of pregnant female rats at 20th day of gestation that received norfloxacin compared to control group.
-Whereas, the groups treated with CoQ10, DHEA and combination of CoQ10 and DHEA showed a clearly reduced in resorbed and dead fetuses on day 20th of gestation compared to groups treated with norfloxacin, but they still less compared to the control value.
-It is also observed from table (1) that combination of CoQ10 and DHEA caused a highly decreased in resorbed and stillbirth and almost returns to its normal levels compared with control value.
+The results in table (1) and figure (3) also illustrated a significant increased ( $P \le 0.05$ ) in resorbed and dead fetuses of pregnant female rats at 20th day of gestation that received norfloxacin compared to control group.
+Whereas, the groups treated with CoQ10, DHEA and combination of CoQ10 and DHEA showed a significant decreased ( $P \le 0.05$ ) in resorbed and dead fetuses on day 20th of gestation compared to groups treated with norfloxacin, but they still less significantly ( $P \le$ 0.05) compared to the control value.
+It is also observed from table (1) and figure (4, 5, and 6) that combination of CoQ10 and DHEA caused a highly significant decreased in resorbed and stillbirth and almost return to its normal levels compared with control value.